soumyasircillaa-ux/soumyasircillaa-ux.github.io/README.md

 <p align="center">

-*"Thank you for visting my profile."*
+*"Thank you for visiting my profile."*

 </p>